two-hundred/celerity-docs/docs/blueprint/specification.md

 resources.{resourceName}.state.{field}
 ```

-See the [references](#references--substitutions) section for more information on referencing resource values.
+See the [references](#references--substitutions) section for more information on referencing resources, data sources, child blueprints, variables and values.

 **field type**